EndreoT/Rock-Paper-Scissors-Multiplayer/README.md

 ### Results
 After choosing a username, players can queue up for a game, and will wait until another player also queues up.
-If a game is available to join, the second player will join the first and the game begins.
+If a game is available to join, the second player will join the first, and the game begins.
 Players can chat with opponents, be notified of opponent disconnects, and maintain wins/losses.
 However, user information on the client will not persist on page refresh.
 Information about player connections, player details, messages between players, and game state is stored in Firebase

 ### Future Improvements
 - [ ] Implement Firebase authentication through an email and password, or throught a federated provider (Google, Facebook, etc).
 - [ ] Force players to make an RPS choice after a certain ammount of time or force a surrender
 - [ ] Implement a global top players scoreboard
+- [ ] If a game creater disconnects before another player can join, make game no longer available to join

 ```bash
 Firebase database structure